edgelesssys/contrast/docs/versioned_docs/version-0.6/basics/features.md

 From an operational perspective, Contrast provides the following key features:

-* **Managed Kubernetes Compatibility**: Initially compatible with Azure Kubernetes Service (AKS), Contrast is designed to support additional platforms such as AWS EKS and Google Cloud GKE as they begin to accommodate confidential containers.
+* **Managed Kubernetes compatibility**: Initially compatible with Azure Kubernetes Service (AKS), Contrast is designed to support additional platforms such as AWS EKS and Google Cloud GKE as they begin to accommodate confidential containers.

-* **Lightweight Installation**: Contrast can be integrated as a [day-2 operation](../deployment.md) within existing clusters, adding minimal [components](../architecture) to your setup.
+* **Lightweight installation**: Contrast can be integrated as a [day-2 operation](../deployment.md) within existing clusters, adding minimal [components](../architecture) to your setup.
 This facilitates straightforward deployments using your existing YAML configurations, Helm charts, or Kustomization, enabling native Kubernetes orchestration of your applications.

-* **Remote Attestation**: Contrast generates a concise attestation statement that verifies the identity, authenticity, and integrity of your deployment both internally and to external parties.
+* **Remote attestation**: Contrast generates a concise attestation statement that verifies the identity, authenticity, and integrity of your deployment both internally and to external parties.
 This architecture ensures that updates or scaling of the application don't compromise the attestation’s validity.

-* **Service Mesh**: Contrast securely manages a Public Key Infrastructure (PKI) for your deployments, issues workload-specific certificates, and establishes transparent mutual TLS (mTLS) connections across pods.
+* **Service mesh**: Contrast securely manages a Public Key Infrastructure (PKI) for your deployments, issues workload-specific certificates, and establishes transparent mutual TLS (mTLS) connections across pods.
 This is done by harnessing the [envoy proxy](https://www.envoyproxy.io/) to ensure secure communications within your Kubernetes cluster.